Mohammad-Pishdar/quiz/README.md

 ## Installation

 This projec is an inetrenet-based app that runs inside the browser so you don't need to install anything.
 All you need is an internet browser to run the app.
+You can view the app by clikcing here: https://mohammad-pishdar.github.io/quiz/

 ## Usage